jQuery Time Entry Reference

 $.timeEntry.setDefaults({show24Hours: true, showSeconds: true});

-$(selector).timeEntry('change', settings)jQuery Update the settings for the time entry instance(s) attached to the given input field(s).
+$(selector).timeEntry('option', options)jQuery object Update the settings for the time entry instance(s) attached to the given input field(s).

-$(selector).timeEntry('change', {show24Hours: true, showSeconds: true});
+$(selector).timeEntry('option', {show24Hours: true, showSeconds: true});

-$(selector).timeEntry('change', 'show24Hours', true);
+$(selector).timeEntry('option', 'show24Hours', true);

 Since 1.4.8.